National parks in California: Yosemite

 Yosemite National Park is located in central California in the western Sierra Nevada; the park borders the Sierra National Forest to the southeast and Stanislaus National Forest to the northwest and extends Tuolumne, Mono, Madera, and Mariposa counties.
 Three wilderness areas adjoin the park: the Ansel Adams Wilderness to the southeast, the Hoover Wilderness to the northeast, and the Emigrant Wilderness to the north.
 The park protects an area of almost 750,000 acres; The elevation of the park ranges from 2,127 ft to 13,114 ft.
 The name "Yosemite" means "killer" in Miwok, and originally referred a tribe that was forced out of the area by the Mariposa Battalion.
 Previously, the area had been called "Ahwahnee" ("big mouth") by indigenous people.
 The indigenous tribe that lived in the Valley were called Yosemites by other tribes because they were formed of renegades from the Paiutes.
 The term "Yosemite" in Miwok is easily confusable with a similar term for "grizzly bear".

 Almost the entire park is designated as a wilderness area; the park contains multiple ecosystems such as chaparral and oak woodland, lower montane forest, upper montane forest, subalpine zone, and alpine and protects a wide biological diversity of flora and fauna native to California and the Sierra Nevada.
 Yosemite is one of twenty–four World Heritage Sites in the United States.

 Yosemite was at the heart of the development of the national park system.
-Galen Clark worked together with other conservationists to protect Yosemite Valley from development; this ultimately lead President Abraham Lincoln to sign the Yosemite Grant Act in 1864.
+Galen Clark worked together with other conservationists to protect Yosemite Valley from development; this ultimately led President Abraham Lincoln to sign the Yosemite Grant Act in 1864.
 The movement to have Congress declare Yosemite a national park began soon after the grant and the valley and surrounding mountains and wilderness became a national park in 1890.

 Notable areas protected inside Yosemite include: Tunnel View, El Capitan, Sentinel Dome and Half Dome, Tuolumne Meadows, Dana Meadows, Clark Range, Cathedral Range, and Kuna Crest.

 About the National Park Service

 The National Park Service (NPS) is the agency of the United States Government that manages all national parks, many national monuments, and other historical properties with various designations.
-The agency was created on August 25, 1916 through the National Park Service Organic Act.
+The agency was created on August 25, 1916, through the National Park Service Organic Act.
 The National Park Service is a part of the Department of the Interior.
 The agency is charged with both preserving the ecological and historical integrity of the places entrusted to its management and also making them available and accessible for public use and enjoyment.